cosmos/interchain-security/docs/docs/validators/joining-consumer-chains.md

 At present, the consumer chain can report evidence about downtime infracations to the provider chain.
 The `min_signed_per_window` and `signed_blocks_window` can be different on each consumer chain and are subject to changes via consumer chain governance.

 :::info
-Causing a downtime infraction on any consumer chain will not incurr a slash penalty.
-Instead, the offending validator will be jailed on the provider chain and all consumer chains.
+Causing a downtime infraction on any consumer chain will not incur a slash penalty.
+Instead, the offending validator will be jailed on the provider chain and consequently on all consumer chains.

 To unjail, the validator must wait for the jailing period to elapse on the provider chain and [submit an unjail transaction](https://hub.cosmos.network/main/validators/validator-setup.html#unjail-validator) on the provider chain.
 After unjailing on the provider, the validator will be unjailed on all consumer chains.